Detectability, Duality, and Surplus Extraction

 Our use of duality in the surplus extraction problem is inspired by and builds on the work of Rahman (2012), which introduced duality arguments to study surplus extraction in arbitrary type spaces.
-Rahman (2012) argues that full surplus extraction holds under an analogue of convex independence in a setting with general type spaces allowing the designer to offer an infinite menu of contracts, and that this setting includes the environment of McAfee and Reny (1992) as a special case.
+Rahman (2012) argues that full surplus extraction holds under an analogue of convex independence in a setting with general type spaces allowing the designer to offer an infinite menu of contracts.
 We show by example that full extraction can fail under the assumptions of McAfee and Reny (1992), even allowing for an infinite menu of contracts.
 The two proofs we provide shed some light on why virtual extraction holds while full extraction can fail, and the extent to which duality arguments can be used to study surplus extraction in environments more general than the standard model.
 Other recent papers have also emphasized the importance of duality for different mechanism design questions.
 This includes work on multidimensional screening using optimal transport methods by Daskalakis, Deckelbaum, and Tzamos (2017), and work on optimal auction design under robustness concerns by Carroll and Segal (2018) and Bergemann, Brooks, and Morris (2017a, b).